This post was updated on November 6th, 2019

 Which begs the question – is it really you that wants that second piece of cake, or is it your gut bacteria?

-Recent studies have shown a causal effect of gut populations on insulin resistance and obesity (Saad et al. 201629; Rabot et al. 201030) and they appear to mediate our mental health too, particularly when it comes to stress and depression (Kelly et al. 201631; Flowers et al. 201532).
-Since all of these problems are well known to occur more frequently in women with PCOS this field of medicine is best positioned to teach us how to treat PCOS naturally with pharmaceutical grade effects.
+Recent studies have shown a causal effect of gut populations on insulin resistance and obesity (Saad et al. 201629) and they appear to mediate our mental health too, particularly when it comes to stress and depression (Flowers et al. 201532).
+Since all of these problems are well known to occur more frequently in women with PCOS, if we want to learn how to treat PCOS naturally then it’s vital that we recognize the interplay between our microbiome and our health.

 But wait there’s more!